Discover My 6-Step (Done-For-You) Traffic Boosting SEO Strategy

 I’ve put together a fully transparent outline (similar to this page) of how my link building team and I build links for my clients so I won’t go into much details here.

-You can check out my white hat link building service here.
+You can check out my white hat link building service here for the outline.

-Basically after we’ve got your on-page optimizations figured out, and have at least one piece of link worthy content we can start your link building campaign.
+Basically after we’ve gone through your technical SEO audit and have your on-page optimizations dialed in, and have at least one piece of link worthy content we can start your link building campaign.

 This is where a proper internal linking strategy comes into play…